Vol. 01 — Lifecycle Portfolio

 Result

-In the last 30 days, Perfit assisted R$2,149.13 in revenue across 4 orders, representing 8.7% of total store revenue.
-The lifecycle system generated approximately 22.15x return on cost.
+In the last 30 days, Perfit assisted R$2,149.13 in revenue, representing 8.7% of total store revenue.
+The lifecycle system generated approximately 22.15x ROI.

 02 — Ecommerce growth came from system-building, not one isolated tactic